How the Imaging

 of these issues when we focus on digital

-Today's digital audio and video equipment has borrowed heavily from developments in computer technology -- so heavily, in fact, that the two areas are now merging.
+Today's digital audio and video equipment has borrowed heavily from developments in computer technology -- so heavily, in fact, that the two areas have largely merged.

 Satellite services such as DISH and Direct TV make use of digital receivers that are, in effect, specialized computers.
 And you probably listen to music recorded on a pocket-sized device capable of storing several hours of digitized music.